open-vsx/publish-extensions/README.md

 ## How are Extensions Published?

-Every night at [03:03 UTC](https://github.com/open-vsx/publish-extensions/blob/e70fb554a5c265e53f44605dbd826270b860694b/.github/workflows/publish-extensions.yml#L3-L6), a [GitHub workflow](https://github.com/open-vsx/publish-extensions/blob/e70fb554a5c265e53f44605dbd826270b860694b/.github/workflows/publish-extensions.yml#L9-L21) goes through [`extensions.json`](./extensions.json), and checks if the specified `"version"` needs to be published to https://open-vsx.org or not.
+Every night at [03:03 UTC](https://github.com/open-vsx/publish-extensions/blob/e70fb554a5c265e53f44605dbd826270b860694b/.github/workflows/publish-extensions.yml#L3-L6), a [GitHub workflow](https://github.com/open-vsx/publish-extensions/blob/e70fb554a5c265e53f44605dbd826270b860694b/.github/workflows/publish-extensions.yml#L9-L21) goes through all entries in [`extensions.json`](./extensions.json), and checks if the specified `"version"` needs to be published to https://open-vsx.org or not.

 The [publishing process](https://github.com/open-vsx/publish-extensions/blob/e70fb554a5c265e53f44605dbd826270b860694b/publish-extensions.js#L57-L82) can be summarized like this: